 There are six predominant colors of Ragdoll: seal (with brown points), blue (with gray points), flame (with orange points), and pastel shades of the same colors, producing chocolate, lilac, and cream points.
 There is also the “tortie point” – a blending of any two of these colors, and always female – and the “lynxpoint,” with the classic striping of a tabby only appearing on the points.
 Like Siamese, all Ragdoll kittens are born white, and gradually darken to develop their early color at 8-10 weeks of age, and their full color at 3-4 years.

-Content to just hang out and enjoy your company, the Ragdoll is a very easy breed to maintain.
-Once-a-week brushing is adequate, and the cats often relish the process.
+Content to just enjoy your company, the Ragdoll is a very easy breed to maintain.
+Once-a-week brushing is adequate, a process the cats often relish.
 They are not prone to any particular genetic diseases, and the only health tendency of any concern is that they are somewhat likely to develop allergies.
 They have super-sensitive noses, and can react badly to strong scents like pot-pourris, for example.

 Ragdolls are quiet cats, unlike many other breeds such as the very vocal Siamese and Bengal.
 They will let their needs be known at mealtime, but they never make a lot of noise.
 They love to snuggle and sleep with you, but will not disturb you in your sleep.

 With an average lifespan of fifteen to eighteen years, the Ragdoll makes a marvelous addition to any household that wants a beautiful, relaxed, and loving feline companion.
-However, Paula warned, Ragdolls are "like potato chips" – it is hard to have just one!
+However, a word to the wise: Ragdolls are "like potato chips" – it is hard to have just one!